 - Matching or some easy way to tell them apart for each person.

-HOW DO YOU FIT A HYDROFLASK IN THE CAR CUP HOLDER?
+HOW DO YOU FIT A HYDROFLASK IN MY CUP HOLDER IN MY CAR?

 I’m so glad you asked.
 I got a new minivan last year and they DOWNGRADED the cup holders.
 I was livid.
 I got in my new van, sat down, went to put my hydroflask in my cup holder and IT DID NOT FIT!
 So I bought this adapter and it works just fine.
 They have others that might even be better.
 There are options.